 It is fairly well known that the further South you go (anywhere in the world), the saltier the food typically is in those regions because it tends to be hotter, and salt helps you retain water.
 However, Croatia is not particularly far South, so I’m not sure how they explain the overly salty food.
-I am sensitive to salt and Sasha is not (because he’s Russian!) and both of us agreed that while the food was delicious, it was overly salted.
+We found the food to be overly salted in almost all of Croatia.
 The only city we found the food to be normal-tasting was in Zagreb.

 Many fish soup dishes come with rice, and risotto is also a common dish, drawing culinary influences from Italy.
 However, we noticed that rice in Croatia is a bit undercooked and on the crunchy side.
 This was strange to me, especially since risotto is typically prepared as a creamy, soft dish.

 Pancakes are a common dessert item in coastal cities.
 We’re not huge fans of pancakes, but we decided we should probably try it before we leave the country if it’s a local favorite!
 We tried walnut pancakes with powdered sugar topped with walnut cream, and it was surprisingly unsweet, which was completely unexpected.
 We found it more similar to a crepe, but with not enough flavor or sweetness to be considered a dessert.
 Perhaps they would be better in a different restaurant, but we wouldn’t order them again.

 Sea Bass is the most common fish (at least in September when we visited).
 It is typically prepared with potatoes and/or vegetables and comes in a variety of cooking methods (poached, fried, grilled, etc.)